-Kyler Murray's MVP trajectory skidded to a halt in the weeks following the Hail Murray — he went from 23:1 odds in early November, to 13:2 odds following the Hail Murray, and was no longer found in the top 10 by Week 16.
-Still, we shouldn't discount what a great year it was for the second-year quarterback despite a less-than-stellar second half.
+Murray's MVP trajectory skidded to a halt in the weeks following the Hail Murray — he went from 23-1 odds in early November to 13-2 odds following the Hail Murray and was no longer found in the top 10 by Week 16.
+Still, we shouldn't discount what a great year it was for the second-year Murray despite a less-than-stellar second half.
 His explosiveness on the ground and immediate chemistry with DeAndre Hopkins propelled him to a 37-touchdown season — 26 through the air and 11 on the ground.
 Only Cam Newton's 2015 MVP season has matched those numbers.

-Los Angeles Rams: Shutdown defense ranked first in points allowed, total yards allowed, first downs allowed, passing yards allowed, passing touchdowns allowed and net yards per pass attempt allowed.
+Los Angeles Rams: Their shutdown defense ranked first in points allowed, total yards allowed, first downs allowed, passing yards allowed, passing touchdowns allowed and net yards per pass attempt allowed.

-As they enter the postseason, opposing team should be terrified of this vaunted defensive unit.
+As the Rams enter the postseason, opposing team should be terrified of this vaunted defensive unit.

 San Francisco 49ers: Despite injury, George Kittle did George Kittle things.

-Though his overall stat line isn't the most impressive — Kittle finished with 48 catches for 634 yards and two scores — you have to factor in that he only played in eight games and was likely at less than 100 percent when he was playing.
+Though his overall stat line isn't the most impressive — Kittle finished with 48 catches for 634 yards and two scores — you have to factor in that he only played in eight games and was likely at less than 100% when he was playing.
 With shoddy quarterback play thanks to a revolving door of Nick Mullens, Jimmy Garoppolo and C.J.
-Beathard, it should have been even harder for Kittle to perform.
-But he put up the second-most receiving yards for a tight end that played in half a season or less throughout league history, and his 79.3 yards per game is a top-15 figure at the position for any season.
+Beathard, it should've been even harder for Kittle to perform.
+But he put up the second-most receiving yards for a tight end who played in half a season or less throughout league history, and his 79.3 yards per game is a top-15 figure at the position for any season.

 Seattle Seahawks: Tyler Lockett and D.K.
 Metcalf became first Seahawks duo to post 1,000 yards and 10 touchdowns apiece.